t3-innovation-network/ocf-collab.github.io/index.md

 ## Phase 3: Pilot with new functionality.

-Future development of the service will be under the umbrella T3 Network of Networks.
+Future development of the service will be under the umbrella of the T3 Network of Networks.